isosorbide dinitrate (Isordil Titradose, Dilatrate-SR, Isochron) (cont.)

 GENERIC AVAILABLE: Yes

 PRESCRIBED FOR: Isosorbide dinitrate is used for the treatment and prevention of angina caused by coronary artery disease.
-Only sublingual tablets are used for immediate treatment of angina because the onset of action of oral isosorbide dinitrate is not fast enough.
+Only sublingual tablets are used for immediate treatment of angina because the onset of action of other forms of isosorbide dinitrate is not fast enough.
 Isosorbide dinitrate sometimes is used for treating congestive heart failure.

 DOSING: Isosorbide dinitrate tablets can be taken with or without food.
 The sublingual tablets should be dissolved under the tongue and should not be crushed or chewed.
 Tolerance (reduced effect after several doses) may develop, so a drug free period of at least 14 hours is recommended.
 The recommended doses of isosorbide dinitrate are: